San Diego Uncontested Divorce Lawyer

-Would you like to have the knowledgeable divorce lawyers at the Sachdev Legal Group, APC, help you separate from your partner?
-If so, please give us a call or contact us online to set up a free consultation at our law office in San Diego, CA. We have the legal skills and industry experience needed to assist you with your case.
+Would you like to have the knowledgeable divorce lawyers at the San Diego Divorce Lawyers, APC, help you separate from your partner?
+If so, please give us a call or contact us online to set up a consultation at our law office in San Diego, CA. We have the legal skills and industry experience needed to assist you with your case.

 What Is an Uncontested Divorce in California?

 The majority of marriage dissolutions in the state of California fall into one of the following two categories:

 Contested divorces happen when separating spouses disagree on one or more of the terms of their marriage dissolution.
 Separations like these are likely to end up in a long and contentious courtroom battle.

 Uncontested divorces, on the other hand, occur when spouses can agree on all of the terms of their separation.
 This process is typically the quicker and less combative of the two options.